 - 2.6 We want to know the opinions of the people who live in the borough, as well as the views of those who work in and visit Camden.

-- 2.7 The groups we will involve in planning matters include:
+- 2.7 The groups we will seek to involve in planning matters include:

-- · our residents;
+- our residents:

-- organisations whose activities affect life in the borough such as the police, public transport providers, the health service and the Mayor of London;
+- organisations whose activities affect life in the borough such as the police, public transport providers, the health service and the Mayor of London:

 - young people;

 - organisations that represent the interests of specific parts of the community - for example, in terms of ethnicity, nationality, faith, all ages including the elderly, disability, sexuality and gender;

-- · neighbourhood forums;
+- neighbourhood forums;

 - climate change groups

-- · conservation area advisory committees;
+- conservation area advisory committees;

-- · tenants and residents associations;
+- tenants and resident's associations;

+- specialist interest / community organisations;

 - voluntary organisations;

-- · developers and landowners; and
+- developers and landowners; and

 - businesses and business partnerships.

-How we will engage seldom heard and previously under - represented communities in planning
+How we will engage seldom heard and previously underrepresented communities in planning

 - 2.8 We want to make sure that everyone has an equal opportunity to make their views known about how their community is planned and developed.
-However, we recognise that the planning system can be difficult to understand and that this means some people may find it harder to get involved. - 2.9 We will seek to engage with young people including students and the Youth Council, and consider using community researchers to target under represented groups or those who struggle to access the internet.
+However, we recognise that the planning system can be difficult to understand and that this means some people may find it harder to get involved. - 2.9 We will seek to engage with young people including students and the Youth Council, and consider using community researchers to target under-represented groups, or those who struggle to access the internet.
 We will also seek to involve those who don't normally get involved in planning, for example by using existing groups and forums, such as the Camden Disability Action Group, Camden Faith Leaders Forum and the Lesbian Gay Bisexual Transgender Group.
 As part of this, where appropriate, we will identify issues that may be of interest to specific groups in the community.